 As we can see from the specifications these fans feature lots of optimizations to make them as quiet as possible and they also promise a very long lifetime of more than 17 years.

 The fan has redish fan blades and a light-brown enclosure.
-Personally I think this looks quite good but I can imagine that some people may not like the colour scheme of these fans.
+Personally, I think this looks quite good but I can imagine that some people may not like the color scheme of these fans.
 I also noticed that the cables of both fans have been nicely sleeved.

 As you can see the fan blades look a bit different than normal fans, they were designed this way to make them more silent.